 When a new text message is received, the relevant notification will be displayed in the top right corner of the page.
 Click the CHECK button.
-After clicking the button, the Settings / USB Modem / SMS page opens.
+After clicking the button, the USB Modem / Modem name / SMS page opens.

-On the Settings / USB Modem / SMS page, you can create and send a text message, view data on a number of messages and the memory state of the SIM card inserted into the USB modem, and also view the history of sent and received messages stored in the memory of the SIM card.
+On the USB Modem / Modem name / SMS page, you can create and send a text message and also view the history and status of sent and received messages stored in the memory of the SIM card.

-Figure 124.
-The Settings / USB Modem / SMS page.
+Figure 164.
+The USB Modem / Modem name / SMS page.
 The SMS tab.